Summer Reading

 Archbishop Shaw students are required to participate in a summer reading program.
 These treasured writings of the English language are hand-picked to challenge student reading abilities and open their minds to new concepts and ideas.

-Take a look at the listing below to find which book you’ll be assigned for the summer.
+Take a look below to find which book you’ll be assigned for the summer.
 You’ll also find convenient shopping links.

 Note: Archbishop Shaw may receive a commission from these links.
 Thanks for your continued support!